 I am Lecturer of Communication and Media at Rensselaer Polytechnic Institute.
-My current research and teaching interests include 21st and 20th century literatures, science fiction, literary theory, and cultural studies.
+My current research and teaching interests include 21st and 20th century literature, science fiction/fantasy, literary theory, visual media, and cultural studies.
 I study and teach these fields because they allow me to answer fundamental questions about the status and possibility of art and to respond to the question of what it means to live in an unequal world.
 These fields offer creative ways of understanding, representing, and narrating the structures that prop up that inequality.
 They also help make alternative—better—worlds imaginable and thinkable.
 For me, then, the creative work of criticism and teaching is a matter of utopian thought and possibility.

 I recently co-edited William Gibson and the Futures of Contemporary Culture (U of Iowa P, 2021) with Mathias Nilges.
 The book brings together renowned scholars from the U.S., Canada, U.K., and Japan, plus major science fiction authors Malka Older and Charles Yu, to assess the global impact of Gibson’s work on post-1970s literature and culture.
-I also co-edited “Genres of Empire” (2023) a special double issue of College Literature, with Alyssa A. Hunziker.
-GoE collects essays on genre fiction’s ability to make visible structures of imperialism, colonialism, settler colonialism, and climate apartheid.
-Some of my other recent scholarly publications appear in, or are forthcoming, in ASAP/Journal, Post45: Contemporaries, College Literature, and Public Books, among others.
+I also co-edited “Genres of Empire” (2023) a special double issue of College Literature, with Alyssa A. Hunziker, which ollects essays on genre fiction’s ability to make visible structures of imperialism, colonialism, settler colonialism, and climate apartheid.
+Some of my other recent publications appear in, or are forthcoming, in ASAP/Journal, Post45: Contemporaries, College Literature, Cultural Critique, and Public Books, among others.
 I am also a contributing and commissioning editor at ASAP/J, the online forum of the Association for the Study of the Arts in the Present.
 Please query me if are interested in contributing writing or multimodal projects about the contemporary arts.

 Originally from Nova Scotia, Canada, I earned my B.A. with First Class Honors at St. Francis Xavier University.
 In 2021, I earned my Ph.D. in English from the University of Florida, where I was awarded a Graduate School Fellowship and a Doctoral Dissertation Fellowship.
 Before joining RPI, I spent two years as a postdoctoral fellow in the Department of English at Emory University in Atlanta.